Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Introduction

 This paper is organized as follows.
-In Sec.~\ref{section:2}, we introduce a general class of Langevin systems with linear time-delayed feedback forces and review the Harada--Sasa equality for general non-Markovian Langevin systems.
-In Sec.~\ref{section:3}, we analytically solve the dynamics of linear Langevin systems with a single delay term and calculate the heat dissipation rate and the violation of FRR in the frequency domain.
-We discuss the behavior of the violation in detail.
-In Sec.~\ref{section:4}, we extend our result to the systems with multiple delay times.
+In Sec.~\ref{section:2}, we introduce a general class of Langevin systems with linear time-delayed forces and review the Harada-Sasa equality for general time-delayed Langevin systems.
+In Sec.~\ref{section:3}, we analytically solve the dynamics of linear Langevin systems with a single delay term and calculate the heat dissipation rate and its frequency-resolved spectrum.
+We discuss the behaviors of the spectrum in detail.
+In Sec.~\ref{section:4}, we extend our results to the systems with multiple delay times.
 Section~\ref{section:conclusion} concludes the paper.